thegworld/gtx-browser/docs/process_model_and_site_isolation.md

 decisions can be tuned based on platform, available resources, etc, to achieve the right level of isolation for different scenarios.

-This document outlines the goals and design of Chromium's process model and the various ways it is used today, including its support for Site Isolation.
+This document outlines the goals and design of GTx Browser's process model and the various ways it is used today, including its support for Site Isolation.

 [TOC]